evangoesonline/the-headless-cafe/README.md

-# the-headless-cafe
+# The Headless Café
-A simple Contentful implementation of a restaurant menu.
-This site uses a basic layout to display content from Contenful CMS.
+A simple Contentful implementation of a basic restaurant menu site.
+This site uses a basic layout to display content retrieved from Contenful CMS.
 Live deployment: https://evangoesonline.github.io/the-headless-cafe/